 It's also good to know the email only gets sent after completion of the form.
 So it's not sent immediately when someone passes a mailer block, but only at the end of the form.

-Question type dropdown after you've added a new block.
+Send email.
 You can add it in any given position and in an unlimited amount inside your forms.

 Determine recipient address

 You can email yourself, or the respondent (if you know the email address of the respondent):

 Fixed recipient address- You will use this setting to mail to the same person each time a form is completed.
 For example to get notified when someone completes the form.
 Just enter an email address you'd like to receive the mail on;

 Available email addresses- You can also email to an email address that your respondent enters inside your form.
 To use this feature, please provide a question block that can contain an email address.
 In Tripetto this can be a block with question type 'Email address', or a 'Hidden field' block.
 Make sure this block is entered before the mailer block.